 Doxing

 In the case of gender-based doxing, gay men often engage in exchanging information with strangers on social media and online dating apps.
 This makes them vulnerable to unwanted information being spread to the public.
-The availability of these pieces of information to the general public makes it easier for others to threaten and hurt gay men.

 Target Information of Doxing